 A small cliff of pumicy andesite set above the Xinbeitou area of Taipei City.
 In contrast to Big Cannon Cliff, it does have bolts for leading, and is outside the national park.
 It has a more strenuous approach, but for those who wish to lead climb outdoors in the Taipei area, this is the only option.
 It is primarily a sport climbing area, with one section that can be setup for top-roping.

 In spite of its convenient location in the heart of a major metropolitan city, the cliff does not see many climbers.
-Many of the faces are interspersed with ferns, small trees, and organic debris.
-However, there are quite a few gems amongst the rough.
+Though it can be quickly covered in vegetation and debris if not maintained, it is now (as of May 2016) mostly clean.
+Though short and dirty, there are quite a few gems amongst the rough.
 The rock is typically slabby with horizontals and crimpy features.
-There are a few short vertical cracks.
-Top anchors are typically rigged with quick-links for rappelling, but check your safety!
+There are even a few short vertical systems.
+Top anchors are now all rigged with links for lower and rappelling.

 The First Wall is densely packed with crimpy, slabby climbs broken up by ledges.
-The Overhang Wall can be top-roped, and is mostly easy, with a single challenging sequence of moves.
+The Overhang Wall can be setup for top-rope via obvious trail on the left side, and is mostly easy, with a single challenging sequence of moves.
 The Gully Route is a gem of a boulder problem.
 Bert and Ernie Rock have a few flurries of moves, but are mostly walk-ups.
 The White-streak Wall is more of the same, but smaller.
-Finally, the Big Wall has a concentration of easy climbs with potential for more fun with the addition of a few bolts.
+Finally, the Last Wall has a concentration of "tough start to cruising" climbs with some variation.

 If you walk up from Xinbeitou to the cliffs and continue past them to another rocky outcropping, you can climb to the top of the ridge.
 This is a great vantage point.
 From here, you can join the hiking trails that go through the hills to the Shipai area.